comroid-git/guardian-framework/restless/README.md

 REST implementation Library.
 The main thought is to be able to use whatever REST library is equipped by other end-software dependencies.

-`restless` is not (yet) equipped with the capabilities to handle REST-Requests on its own; you will need a dependency for it to work.

 ## Gradle and Maven copy-pasta

 The guardian Framework is hosted under the comroid repository